So Many Options!

 Bank of Canada maintains interest rate at 0.25% – Sep 8, 2021

-Latest News Mohamed Mahmoud 9 Sep
+Latest News 9 Sep

 The Bank of Canada yesterday announced that it will make no change to the key overnight rate at 0.25%.
 Today’s announcement is largely a continuation of the same themes that the Bank has been talking about for months.
 They remain committed to keeping rates low until the second half of 2022 and continue to monitor inflation and employment statistics.